peferron/peferron.github.io/_posts/2015-11-18-talk-modern-javascript.md

 }
 ```

-The next step was showing the limits of type inference.
-The TS compiler cannot infer the type of `forecasts` since it's parsed from external JSON data.
+The next step showed the limits of type inference.
+The TS compiler cannot infer the type of `forecasts` since it's parsed from external JSON.
 We solved it by declaring an interface and adding a type annotation:

 ```ts
 interface Forecast {